 Figure 2.
 Automated feature analysis is used to scan, identify, and classify microplastic particles.

-The data below illustrates that most particles discovered had surface areas somewhere between 500 to 5000 µm2, and the dominant type of plastics were Polyethylene terephthalate (PETE), frequently used in the production of plastic containers for liquids and foods as well as being a common material used in fibers for clothing.
+The data below illustrates that most particles discovered had surface areas somewhere between 500 to 5000 µm2, and the dominant type of plastics was Polyethylene terephthalate (PETE), frequently used in the production of plastic containers for liquids and foods as well as being a common material used in fibers for clothing.
 The other most-prevalent plastic found in the samples was Polylactic Acid (PLA), a popular bioplastic.

 Figure 3.
 Particle size distribution binned by area.